 Here are a few suggestions to help you in your online job search:

-Have the right equipment: If you want to earn money by working online, you need to make sure you have the right tools to complete your job duties.
-At a minimum, you will need a computer and a reliable internet connection, though certain jobs may also have their own requirements.
+At a minimum, you'll need a computer and reliable internet connection, though certain jobs may also have their own requirements.
 For example, some online jobs might require you to have your own phone number where you can be reached by clients, while others may require you to have the right specifications and software.

-Keep your parents informed: If you are interested in earning money online, you should be sure to keep your parents informed and involved in the process to protect your safety and make sure the job is legitimate and worthwhile.
+If you're pursuing earning money online, be sure to keep your parents informed and involved in the process to protect your safety and make sure the job is legitimate and worthwhile.